 Problem solving based examinations and oral responses to either problems or tasks (tutorials) are used to test skills C1 - C3.
 Laboratory reports assess C3.
-Write up of independent components of stage 3 advanced practical chemistry course and the stage 4 projects allows students to demonstrate, and be assessed in cognitive skills C1 - C4
+Write up of independent stage 4 projects allows students to demonstrate, and be assessed in cognitive skills C1 - C4